sethchrisman/sethchrisman.github.io/_posts/2015-03-03-springtime-ongoings.md

 Lastly, I had the esteemed privilege of mastering _Fuck Everybody, You Can Do Anything_, the forthcoming album from the Andrew Weathers Ensemble.
 It's a doozy, and will be available on LP and digital formats this summer.

 As always, more soon and thanks for listening.

+P.S.
+Here's an [8-minute hydrophone recording](https://soundcloud.com/sethchrisman/8-in-the-rio-grande-1-11pm) of the Rio Grande River that I did in January.